Controller Area Network (CAN) Bus

 Multi-Master Architecture

-Unlike Master-Slave systems, any node on the CAN bus can initiate communication.
-This reduces the processing load on the main computer and simplifies redundancy.
+Unlike master-slave setups, any CAN node can start talking.
+This lightens the load on the main computer and boosts redundancy.

 Built-in Error Handling